vohai2003/hdp_data_tutorials/tutorials/hdp/manage-files-on-hdfs-via-cli-ambari-files-view/tutorial-1.md

 ### hdfs dfs -mkdir:

-*   Takes the path uri's as an argument and creates a directory or multiple directories.
+*   Takes the path URI's as an argument and creates a directory or multiple directories.

 ~~~
 # Usage: